Fluffy Blueberry Pancakes

 These made-from-scratch blueberry pancakes take just a couple of minutes longer to whip up, than boxed pancake mix.
 And once you give this homemade version a try, you won’t be able to go back to eating boxed mix.
 No comparison!
 Here’s the easy method:

 - Mix dry ingredients.
 In a large mixing bowl, whisk together the flour, salt, baking powder, sugar and nutmeg.

 - Add wet ingredients.
 Make a well in the center of the dry ingredients and stir in the milk, egg, melted butter and vanilla; mix until just combined.
 Do NOT overmix.
 Some small lumps are fine.

 - Let batter rest.
-For best results, rest the pancake batter for 5 to 10 minutes.
-This will allow the gluten in the flour to relax and the starch grains to swell and will make for the most light and fluffy pancakes.
+For best results, rest the batter for 5 to 10 minutes.
+This will allow the gluten in the flour to relax and the starch grains to swell, so you have airy, fluffy pancakes.

-- Cook pancakes.
-Heat a large skillet or griddle over medium to medium-high heat.
-Butter the surface and once hot, scoop out about 1/4 cup of pancake batter for each pancake.
+- Cook.
+Heat a large skillet, nonstick pan or griddle over medium to medium-high heat.
+Butter the surface and once hot, spoon out or pour about 1/4 cup of batter for each pancake.
 You may need to gently spread the batter out some.
-Arrange blueberries evenly over the tops of the pancakes, as many or few as you prefer.
-After about 3 minutes and when bubbles begin to form on the surface and the edges of the pancakes look set, flip and cook the other side until cooked through, 2 to 3 minutes.
+Arrange blueberries evenly over the tops, as many or few as you prefer.
+After about 3 minutes and when bubbles begin to form on the surface and the edges look set, flip and cook the other side until cooked through and golden brown, 2 to 3 minutes.

 - Serve and enjoy.
-Top your pancakes with any favorite toppings.
-We love maple syrup and an extra handful of fresh blueberries on these delicious pancakes!
+Top with any favorite toppings.
+We love maple syrup and an extra handful of fresh blueberries!